 We also looked at more cities and added some vital context to the cluster map by working to identify the prospects of the various Chinese provinces.
 Don’t ask me what went into that metric, though, since I forget.
 The challenge, however, was identifying the four different tiers of Chinese city and then differentiating between the three different cluster types while overlaying that on a choropleth.
 Then we added a series of small multiples to show how now all provinces are alike despite having similar numbers of cities.

-Credit for the piece goes to the Euromonitor design team.
+Credit for the Economist piece goes to the Economist Data Team.

 Credit for the Euromonitor piece is mine.
 I would gladly give a shoutout to those that worked with me on that project…but it’s been so long I forget.
 But I’m almost certain both Lindsey Tom and Ciana Frenze helped out, if not on that graphic, on other parts of the project.